oktupol/sebastianwie.land/docs/signature-info.md

 Disappointingly, the short answer to above question is: You can't.

-The long answer: Using [Keybase](https://keybase.io/sebastianwieland), I made it possible for you to verify that the owner of the PGP key that was used for signing the E-mail you received, the owner of the `nwie.land` domain (from which the message you received was sent), and the owner of the `sebastianwie.land` domain and website (which you are currently on) are the same person.
+The long answer: Using [Keybase](https://keybase.io/sebastianwieland), I made it possible for you to verify that the owner of the OpenPGP key that was used for signing the E-mail you received, the owner of the `nwie.land` domain (from which the message you received was sent), and the owner of the `sebastianwie.land` domain and website (which you are currently on) are the same person.
 If you